Anuj579/react-api-app/README.md

-# 📘 User Directory
+# 📘 User Explorer

-A simple and elegant user directory web application built with React, Tailwind CSS, and Framer Motion.
+A simple and elegant user explorer web application built with React, Tailwind CSS, and Framer Motion.
 It fetches user data from an API and allows searching and viewing user details.

 ## 🚀 Live Demo